rraetz/pinocchio_utilities/README.md

 # Instructions

 ## Install dependencies:
-The installation of Pinocchio can be a bit tricky, especially on non-x86_64 platforms.
-Here are instructions that should also build on aarch64.
+### Pinocchio
+On an x86_64 platform, you can install Pinocchio as indicated [here](https://stack-of-tasks.github.io/pinocchio/download.html).
+Below are instructions for non-x86_64 platforms.
+The easiest is to install it through ROS2 as the binaries are already available.

 Urdfdom:
 ```
 sudo apt-get install liburdfdom-dev liburdfdom-headers-dev libtinyxml2-dev